chatnoir-eu/chatnoir-resiliparse/resiliparse/README.md

 ```

 ## Process Guards
 The Resiliparse Process Guard module is a set of decorators and context managers for guarding a processing context to stay within pre-defined limits on execution time and memory usage.
-Process Guards help to ensure the (partially) successful completion of batch processing jobs in which individual tasks may time out or use abnormal amounts of memory, but in which the success of the whole job is not threatened by (a few) individual failures.
+Process guards help to ensure the (partially) successful completion of batch processing jobs in which individual tasks may time out or use abnormal amounts of memory, but in which the success of the whole job is not threatened by (a few) individual failures.
 A guarded processing context will be interrupted upon exceeding its resource limits so that the task can be skipped or rescheduled.

 ### TimeGuard
 TimeGuard guards a function or a specific execution context to not exceed a set execution time limit.
 Upon reaching this limit, an exception or a signal will be sent to interrupt execution.
 The guard timeout can be reset at any time by proactively reporting progress to the guard instance.